 Step 5: Hit Pause

-Use the Brain Breaks Activities (Growth Mindset Printables Kit) if you feel a physical exercise could be beneficial in the moment of frustration.
+Use the Brain Breaks Activities (Gratitude & Mindfulness Kit) if you feel a physical exercise could be beneficial in a moment of frustration.

 Being watchful of your own fixed mindset “triggers” can help with this process.